DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>The wind whips into a frenzied gale, screaming through your ears, as the bark of the statue begins to splinter and creak.
 The electric potential suffusing the air grows to a terrible peak around the statue, your flesh prickling with the energy impatiently waiting to be unleashed. </p>
 </div>

+In the round following the ritual's disruption, the following events occur:

-On initiative count 20 of the following round, the statue collapses.
-Svarog, if still alive, must immediately succeed on a DC 17 Dexterity saving throw or take 14 (4d6) bludgeoning damage and be grappled by the statue (escape DC 17).
-While grappled in this way, he is restrained.
+* On initiative count 20, the statue collapses.
+When this occurs, player still climbing the statue must succeed on a DC 10 Dexterity saving throw or take 1d6 bludgeoning damage and fall prone 30 feet from the statue's base, in the direction of the stone circle's exit.
+In addition, Svarog, if still alive, takes 14 (4d6) bludgeoning damage and is knocked prone and restrained by the fallen statue.

-On her next turn, if still present, Ludmilla uses her action to use her ***dimension door*** to escape, teleporting to the Gulthias grove to the south before returning to Castle Ravenloft.

-On initiative count 10 of the following round, if any players remain within 60 feet of the statue, the **swarms of ravens** descend to carry them away, with a minimum of two swarms needed to carry a player of size Medium and a minimum of one swarm needed to carry a player of size Small or smaller.
+* On initiative count 10 of the following round, if any players remain within 30 feet of the statue, the **swarms of ravens** descend to carry them away, with a minimum of two swarms needed to carry a player of size Medium and a minimum of one swarm needed to carry a player of size Small or smaller.

-On initiative count 0 of the following round, all creatures within sixty feet of the statue must make a DC 17 Constitution saving throw, taking 56 (16d6) lightning damage on a failure or half as much on a success.
+* On initiative count 0 of the following round, all creatures within 30 feet of the statue must make a DC 17 Constitution saving throw, taking 56 (16d6) lightning damage on a failure or half as much on a success.

+In addition, if still present on her next turn, Ludmilla uses her action to use her ***dimension door*** to escape, teleporting to the Gulthias grove to the south before returning to Castle Ravenloft.

 > [!abstract]+ **Strahd’s Wager**
 > If the players successfully stop the ritual, Strahd briefly reappears upon Beucephalus, hovering thirty feet above the ground on the northwest edge of the stone circle.
 Once noticed by the players, Strahd inclines his head toward <span class="citation">Y5.
 Wall of Fog (p.
 200)</span>, nudges Beucephalus in its direction, and vanishes once again as the **nightmare** canters toward it.
+# J6.
+After the Ritual
-## K5b.
+## J6a.
 Muriel’s Confession
 If the players confront Muriel after the fight, she is willing to share the following information:

 * She, like all of the members of the Keepers of the Feather, is a **wereraven**—a lycanthrope cursed to assume the form of a raven beneath the light of the full moon.
 (If asked, Muriel can confirm that Elric Martikov was the Keeper who bestowed the curse upon her, and who initiated her into the Keepers of the Feather.)